Community Based Programs

 Groups collectively address issues impacting the Latine community and personal goals.
 We build unity across cultures and differences through bilingual bi-cultural strategies, address racism, and activate solutions to violence and life stressors.
 Teaching, learning, and celebrating culture unites and mobilizes us all.

 Latine Family Programs

 Mamas Unidas is facilitated by YES bilingual staff for Spanish-speaking moms who receive support and engage in activities to strengthen the community and empower themselves and their families to be leaders and mentors in the community.

 Reach out to Tina at 425-747-4937 to join.

-The SUCCESS Mentoring program matches volunteer caring adults and youth in who may benefit from additional academic, social, and emotional support and encouragement.
+The SUCCESS Mentoring program matches volunteer caring adults and youth who may benefit from additional academic, social, and emotional support and encouragement.
 It helps struggling youth ages 6 to 17 stay on track to graduate.
-The program supports youth in the Bellevue and Lake Washington school districts — many of whom are from low-income families — who are dealing with emotional or behavioral issues.
-Adult mentors spend a minimum of 200 hours with their student over the course of a year.
+The program supports youth in the Bellevue and Lake Washington school districts — many of whom are from low-income families — dealing with emotional or behavioral issues.
+Adult mentors spend at least 200 hours with their students over a year.

 Community/Teen Center Services

 YES offers free behavioral health services for teens at local community/teen centers to increase accessibility to services.
-YES provides drop-in 1-to-1 counseling, support groups and education and prevention programs.
-Counselors work with youth to address issues such as depression and anxiety, substance use, homelessness, family conflicts and more.
+YES provides drop-in 1-to-1 counseling, support groups, and education and prevention programs.
+Counselors work with youth to address depression, anxiety, substance use, homelessness, family conflicts, and more.
 They also connect teens to community resources and longer-term care.